 Aside from casual kitchen table Magic, every format has special rules.
 Most of them include a minimum deck size (usually of 40 or 60 cards) and allow for a 15-card side board of cards that can be switched into your deck between games in a best-of-three match.

-Commonly, a 75-card deck/sideboard can only play four of any given card, with the exception of basic lands.
+Commonly, a 75-card deck/sideboard can only play four of any given card, except for basic lands.
 Also, most other formats pitch two players against each other to see who can reduce the other’s twenty-point life total to zero the fastest.

 Commander is interesting because of how it differs from other formats in all of these situations.
 Every Commander deck must have exactly 100 cards (ninety-nine main deck cards and one commander).
 There is no sideboard.
-A deck may only contain a single copy of any card, with the exception of basic lands and cards that otherwise say you are allowed any number of them (e.g. Shadowborn Apostle).
+A deck may only contain a single copy of any card, except basic lands and cards that otherwise say you are allowed any number of them (e.g., Shadowborn Apostle).

 Furthermore, Commander is a multiplayer format, typically played between four players.
 It is, however, possible to play with a greater or fewer number.
 Each player starts at forty life, and must reduce each other players’ life total to zero in order to win.

 Additionally, if a single commander deals 21 or more points of combat damage to any one player, that player loses.
 This rule comes from the original EDH format, when players could only use the Elder Dragons as Commanders.
 Since each dragon had seven power, three hits from one of them was enough to defeat an opponent.